Mexican Stuffed Peppers

 Now, looking back it really wasn’t as fancy as I remember but for some reason Mexican stuffed peppers still hold a special place in my heart.
 Perhaps their simple and colourful beauty provides an illusion that they are Michelin Star quality.
 (Spoiler alert – these peppers have not won any awards.)
 And although that is not necessarily true, they sure do hit the spot.

 I like to think of these Mexican Stuffed Peppers as fajitas, without the fa or the jitas, (those are things, right?) but rather a spicy, peppery and hearty option that will have you saying Olé by the time dinner is done.
-Serve them with a big ol’ salad, and you can easily feed a crowd.
+Serve them with a big ol’ salad, and you can easily feed a crowd and make a great meal prep idea too.

 Mexican Stuffed Peppers